Ashley-Owens/Gess/README.md

 # Gess

 Welcome to the game of Gess!
-This is a little project I created using Python to play an abstract board game called Gess.
+This is a little project I created in May of 2020 using Python to play an abstract board game called Gess.
 Initially, the program was meant to satisfy the final project requirements for my CS 162 course, Introduction to Computer Science II.
 However, I completed the program early and had some fun designing a front end for it using Pygame.